Northern Marmara and Değirmenköy (Silivri) Depleted Gas Reservoir: Northern Marmara Gas Field

-Northern Marmara Gas Field was discovered in 1988 in an area 5 km west of Silivri and 2.5 km far off the coast at a depth of 1200 m.
+The Northern Marmara Gas Field was discovered in 1988 in an area 5 km west of Silivri and 2.5 km far off the coast at a depth of 1200 m.
 To determine the size of the natural gas reserve, which is the first undersea natural gas reserve in Turkey, three offshore boreholes in 1995 and two more were drilled in 1996.
 Natural gas production started in September 1997 at the five gas wells.
 Gas was pumped from an offshore platform by a 3 km-long undersea pipeline to the plant at the coast for processing.
 Between 2003 and 2004, six directional wells were drilled, which had vertical depths of 1200–1250 m and horizontal deviation of 2287–2947 m.

 Değirmenköy Natural Gas Field

 Değirmenköy Natural Gas Field is located 19 km west of Silivri.
 The field was discovered in 1994, and the production started in 1995 from nine wells, seven of which were directional.
-Gas processing facility was built by a consortium of German Lurgi AG and Turkish Fernas Construction Ltd.
+The gas processing facility was built by a consortium of German Lurgi AG and Turkish Fernas Construction Ltd.